 Science – Take as much as they can, but the specific subjects are less important.
 Take the ones that interest them the most, and would most align with the industry they’re interested in.
-The most important aspect of these classes are the problem solving, and critical thinking skills learned.
+The most important aspect of these classes is the problem solving, and critical thinking skills learned.

 Art – 3D, 2D, digital…they all teach creativity which can help in problem-solving.
 They also teach dimensional thinking which can help with data analytics.
-If students are interested in more of a web development, marketing, or computer graphics career, even better.
+If students are interested in a web development, marketing, or computer graphics career, even better.

-Communications/English – Being able to communicate their thoughts, whether in the code they’re writing or in the presentations they’re giving, is always essential.
+Communications/English – Being able to communicate their thoughts, whether in the code they’re writing or in the presentations, they’re giving, is always essential.
 Many IT jobs today require excellent communication skills, taking these classes in high school will help them through college and future careers.
-Excellent communications skills can be the difference between a good career and a great career.
+Excellent communication skills can be the difference between a good career and a great career.
 These skills are highly leveraged in roles such as project management, business analyst, and any leadership position.

 Music/foreign language – Helps them learn syntax, loops, and other concepts which make learning a coding language easier.
 In a global workplace, speaking a foreign language helps them better understand different cultures and perspectives, as well as sets them apart from other job candidates.
 What about music?
 Well, …it’s just another language.

 Computer science/coding – If your school offers these subjects, students should sign up.
 These classes will give them exposure to one aspect of IT.
-If your school does not provide coding courses, there are many online self-study options to learn programming.
+If your school does not provide coding courses, there are many online self-study options to learn to program.
 Check out some of the sites on our Resources page to help them get started.

 College credit-granting classes – Not a requirement, but many great opportunities exist for students to collect college credit while in high school.
 For those students who love a challenge, this can be a great way to reduce college costs later on…whether you choose a two year or a 4-year college program.
 Students who know they want to pursue an IT career can also leverage the UW Oshkosh 1+3 program.